 Habitat & Garden Creations

-Native tall grasses and forbs – flowers – are becoming more and more popular in Ontario gardens today.
+Native tall grasses and forbs – flowers – are becoming more popular in Ontario gardens.
 There is a growing interest in restoring and recreating natural areas, from backyards and boulevards, to old fields and abandoned railway lines.
 Where habitat-creation projects are well executed, they can provide a significant contribution to the conservation of wildlife diversity.
 This section includes some gardens and larger recreations around Ontario.

 This section includes a small sample of prairie gardens and recreations.
 If you have a prairie garden, we would be delighted to profile it on our website.
 Just send a short description, with the information you want available on the website, plus a photo in .jpeg format to email@example.com